ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/university-wireless.png" width="80%"></p>

 Unfortunately, there was a one-hour-long interval where the AVR-IoT Cellular Mini could not connect to the cellular network, but apart from that, the trend is clear.
 Focusing on the green curve (BLE device count), we can see a clear trend.
 University classes start at quarter past the hour and end on the hour.
-We can clearly see spikes when the breaks start and end around the time when the next lectures start.
+We can clearly see spikes when the breaks start and drops around the time when the next lectures start.
 During the breaks, the main hall and the cafeteria is usually full of students.
 The reason the drops are not at quarter past the hour (when the lectures start) is the 6-minute `DEVICE_TTL_MS` before a device is assumed to have left the place.
 In the graph below, I have also marked the lecture starts and ends:

 <p align="center"><img src="./images/university-wireless-annotated.png" width="80%"></p>

 We can see that WiFi follows the same pattern, but with smaller peaks.
 I have two theories for this one.
 Firstly, WiFi signals reach further than BLE, so devices may be registered by my sensor even if they are not in the areas of interest.
 Secondly, the WiFi routers have 5GHz channels too, so devices connecting to that are not registered by my sensor.
-An other interesting observation is that the drop in BLE device count is small during lunchtime (between noon and 1PM).
+An other interesting observation is that the drop in BLE device count is small during lunchtime (between noon and 1PM) when the cafeteria is full.

 The second scenario I have recorded measurements for was an office building.
 Looking at the noise data, there is no clear trend observable: